-We offer a wide variety of surgical procedures for dogs, cats and other pets in Ocala at our veterinary center, using state=of-the-art surgical techniques and protocols.
+We offer veterinary surgery for dogs, cats and other pets in Ocala at our veterinary center, using state=of-the-art surgical techniques and protocols.

 Following surgery, post-operative monitoring and providing pain management are our priorities.
 Your veterinarian will also provide your with comprehensive instructions for how to care for your pet once they are able to come home.